-It ended up being another live painting (see art idea #12).
+It ended up being another live painting (see drawing and painting idea #12).
 One thing can lead to another.
-This is what it looks like:

 Every artist has his unique style and history and will by himself be able to inspire you and point you in new directions you probably hadn’t even thought of before.

 Try to find like-minded artists in your hometown or use social media.
 The possibilities are endless!

 14. Take An Online (Or Offline) Art Class

-Like I said in art idea #13, sometimes the viewpoint and input of another person can be what sparks your creativity again.
+Like I said in idea #13, sometimes the viewpoint and input of another person can be what sparks your creativity again.

-other artists you should consider taking an art class.
+Instead of directly collaborating with other artists you should consider taking an art class.

-if you make typical mistakes all his students make and can set you on the right path to improvement.
+A good teacher is probably able to see if you make typical mistakes all his students make and can set you on the right path to improvement.

-an amazing artist himself and shares his work and progress with you.
+It might also be motivating if he is an amazing artist himself and shares his work and progress with you.

-Even on YouTube there are many amazing channels with videos teaching art.
+Even on YouTube, there are many amazing channels with videos teaching art.
 A lot of those offer premium courses, if you want to dive deeper, like Stan Prokopenko.